You can over condition natural hair and if not handled immediately, it will lead to more serious hair issues.

 Back-to-back co-washing without shampooing or balancing out with something else will not lead to healthier, longer, or more moisturized hair.
 Co-washing hair every day is also a big no-no.

 As I said above, your hair still needs protein so you can’t keep on moisturizing and moisturizing without balancing it out with protein.

-What Happens if You Over Moisturize Your Hair?
+What Happens if You Over Condition Your Hair?